 - A maximum of six items per bag are mailed in a reusable shipping bag.

-- The check-out period for each item is three weeks.
+- The check-out period for each item is 3 weeks.
 The items can be renewed by phone if no one is waiting.

 The Books by Mail Homebound Delivery Service is funded through the Evergreen Park Public Library Foundation.

 The Office of Citizens' Services mini-bus provides service to Evergreen Park senior citizens and disabled adults.
-For more information click here to visit the Office of Citizens' Services website.
+Click here for more information.

-PLOWs is a social service agency focusing on services to seniors 60 and older.
-Offers a variety of services especially designed to help low income seniors in Palos, Lemont, Orland, and Worth townships.
-Contact PLOWS at 708.361.0219 or from their website at www.plows.org
+PLOWS is a social service agency focusing on services to seniors 60 and older.
+It offers a variety of services especially designed to help low income seniors in Palos, Lemont, Orland, and Worth townships.
+Contact PLOWS at 708.361.0219 or from their website at www.plows.org.

 Resource List for the Blind and Visually Handicapped